pfnet-research/gcp-workload-identity-federation-webhook/README.md

         cloud.google.com/token-expiration: "86400"
     ```

-1. All new pod pods launched using this k8s ServiceAccount will be modified to use the GCP service account for pods.
-Below is an example pod spec with the environment variables and volume fields added by the webhook.
+4. All new pods launched using the Kubernetes `ServiceAccount` will be mutated so that they can impersonate the GCP service account.
+Below is an example pod spec with the environment variables and volume fields mutated by the webhook.

     ```yaml
     apiVersion: v1